celo-org/docs/docs/getting-started/baklava-testnet/running-a-validator-in-baklava.md

 # On your local machine
 mkdir celo-accounts-node
 cd celo-accounts-node
-docker run --name celo-accounts -it --restart always --stop-timeout 300 -p 127.0.0.1:8545:8545 -v $PWD:/root/.celo $CELO_IMAGE --verbosity 3 --syncmode full --rpc --rpcaddr 0.0.0.0 --rpcapi eth,net,web3,debug,admin,personal --baklava --light.serve 0 --datadir /root/.celo
+docker run --name celo-accounts -it --restart always --stop-timeout 300 -p 127.0.0.1:8545:8545 -v $PWD:/root/.celo $CELO_IMAGE --verbosity 3 --syncmode full --http --http.addr 0.0.0.0 --http.api eth,net,web3,debug,admin,personal --baklava --light.serve 0 --datadir /root/.celo
 ```

 :::danger

-**Security**: The command line above includes the parameter `--rpcaddr 0.0.0.0` which makes the Celo Blockchain software listen for incoming RPC requests on all network adaptors.
+**Security**: The command line above includes the parameter `--http.addr 0.0.0.0` which makes the Celo Blockchain software listen for incoming RPC requests on all network adaptors.
 Exercise extreme caution in doing this when running outside Docker, as it means that any unlocked accounts and their funds may be accessed from other machines on the Internet.
 In the context of running a Docker container on your local machine, this together with the `docker -p 127.0.0.1:localport:containerport` flags allows you to make RPC calls from outside the container, i.e from your local host, but not from outside your machine.
 Read more about [Docker Networking](https://docs.docker.com/network/network-tutorial-standalone/#use-user-defined-bridge-networks) here.

 :::